GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/builders/_index.md

 ask Skaffold to use the [command-line interface](https://docs.docker.com/engine/reference/commandline/cli/) instead.
 Additionally, Skaffold offers the option to build artifacts with [BuildKit](https://github.com/moby/buildkit).
-After the artifacts are successfully built, Skaffold will try pushing the Docker images to the remote registry.
+After the artifacts are successfully built, Skaffold will push the Docker images to the remote registry.
 You can choose to skip this step.

 To use the local Docker daemon, add build type `local` to the `build` section